-Bobcat, fisher and otter quotas are now available
+Bobcat, fisher and otter zone information:

 Attention trappers: The DNR is attempting to radio-collar incidentally caught wolves throughout the state.
 If you are willing to allow DNR staff to collar any incidentally-caught wolves, please contact Nathan Libal at 715-401-1764.

 Fur tagging dates: There will be no fur tagging dates document this year.
-Contact your local conservation warden to have your bobcat, fisher, or otter registered within 5 days of the month you harvest.
+Contact your local conservation warden to have your bobcat, fisher or otter registered within 5 days of the month you harvest.

 Trapping on DOT Right-of-Ways: DOT does not allow trapping along DOT-owned right-of-ways.
 However, there are a few wetland mitigation sites open to trapping.
 Please review their policy for more information.